audtheshaud/SmoothTypeForFirefox/README.md

 When I went to find a Microsoft Word style equivalent for Firefox, I became very disappointed in the lack of options.
 I found an extension on Chrome and edited the files in order for it to function on FireFox.

-# ALL CREDIT GOES TO https://github.com/jsz-05/jsz-SmoothType !!!
+# ALL CREDIT GOES TO https://github.com/jsz-05/jsz-SmoothType for making this amazing Chrome Extension !!!